brevzin/cpp_proposals/2322_fold/fold.md

 Option (3) isn't a great option for C++ because we don't even have `expected<T, E>` in the standard library yet, and we'd also want to generalize this approach to any "truthy" type which would require coming up with a way to conceptualize (in the `concept` sense) "truthy" (since `optional<T>` would be a valid type as well, as well as any other the various user-defined versions out there).

 Note that while the `expected<T, E>` version does convey failure semantically, more so than the `fold_result_t<T>` version, the latter can still be used to do so by simply returning a `fold_result_t<expected<T, E>>`.

-At this point, this paper does not propose adding a short-circuiting `fold` algorithm.
-It can be added later.

 ## Iterator-returning folds